Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Introduction

 On the one hand, it can be easily observed that deleting noncritical edges can only increase the $\rrank$.
 Indeed, if $\alpha(G\setminus{e})=\alpha(G)$ then $M_G-M_{G\setminus{e}}=\alpha(G)(A_G-A_{G\backslash e})$ is entry-wise nonnegative and thus belongs to $\MK^{(0)} \subseteq \MK^{(r)}$.
 Hence, $M_{G\setminus{e}}\in \kr_n$ implies $M_G\in \kr_n$, which shows $\rrank(G)\le \rrank(G\setminus e)$.
 Hence, after iteratively deleting noncritical edges, we obtain a subgraph $H$ of $G$ which is critical with $\alpha(H)=\alpha(G)$ and satisfies: $\rrank(G)\le \rrank(H)$.
 As shown in Example \ref{excritical} below this inequality can be strict.
 Therefore, finite convergence of the parameters $\vartheta^{(r)}(G)$ (or $f^{(r)}_{G,po}, F^{(r)}_G)$ for the class of {\em critical} graphs implies the same property for general graphs.
 Summarizing, it would suffice to show Conjectures \ref{conj1} and \ref{conj2} for the class of {\em critical} graphs.

-On the other hand, we can show finite convergence of the parameters $f^{(r)}_G$ for the class of {\em acritical} graphs (see Theorem~\ref{theo-finite-las-acritical}) and thus Conjecture \ref{conj2} holds for acritical graphs (see Corollary \ref{finite-acritical}).
+On the other hand, we can show finite convergence of the parameters $f^{(r)}_G$ for the class of {\em acritical} graphs and thus Conjecture \ref{conj2} holds for acritical graphs (see Corollary \ref{finite-acritical-w}).

 It turns out that critical edges also play a crucial role in the analysis of the graphs with $\rrank$ 0.
-In \cite{LV2021} we can indeed characterize the {\em critical} graphs with $\rrank$ 0, namely, as those that be covered by $\alpha(G)$ cliques, i.e., such that $\alpha(G)=\chi(\overline G)$.
-In addition, we show that the problem of deciding whether a graph has $\rrank$ 0 can be algorithmically reduced to the same question restricted to the class of acritical graphs.
+In the follow-up work \cite{LV2021} we can indeed characterize the {\em critical} graphs with $\rrank$ 0, namely, as those that \MoL{can} be covered by $\alpha(G)$ cliques, i.e., such that $\alpha(G)=\chi(\overline G)$.
+In addition, in \cite{LV2021} we show that the problem of deciding whether a graph has $\rrank$ 0 can be algorithmically reduced to the same question restricted to the class of acritical graphs.